 Designed to give the psychology student first-hand learning in laboratory settings or in a field placement under faculty supervision.
 It is the student's responsibility to obtain prior approval of the project from the faculty supervisor.
-One to four credits may be taken for a grade (0 credit pass/fail option available).
+One to four credits may be taken for a grade (0 credit pass/fail option available for 3 hours per week).
+The general guideline for credit is 3 hours per week for each credit enrolled during that semester.
 May be repeated for credit but no credit can be applied to the 20-credit psychology minor.